How to Chart Your Fertility Cycle

 There are a number of ways to chart your fertility cycle.
 The three main methods for determining when you are able to get pregnant are often referred to as the Fertility Awareness Methods (FAM) and they can be used both to help induce pregnancy and to try to prevent it.
 The FAMs rely on measuring physical expressions of your fertility cycle that are based on the estrogen and progesterone in your body, which can help you determine which of the three stages of the fertility cycle (the preovulatory infertile phase, the fertile phase, and the postovulatory infertile phase) you are in.

 One method for charting your fertility cycle is by tracking your menstrual cycle.
-It is good to do this for several months given that it is common for a cycle’s length to vary slightly from month to month.
+It is good to do this for several months because a cycle’s length can vary each month.
 Count the first day of your period as day one and then determine the duration of each cycle.
-Once you have data from several months, you can calculate when you are likely to be fertile by subtracting 18 days from the length of your shortest cycle to determine the first day that you’re likely to be fertile, and then subtracting 11 from the length of your longest period to determine the last day that you’re likely to be fertile.
+Once you have several months of data, subtract 18 days from your shortest cycle to find your likely first fertile day.
+Then subtract 11 days from your longest cycle to find your likely last fertile day.
 Having unprotected intercourse during this window will increase your chances of getting pregnant.

-The final FAM method involves monitoring the mucus produced by the cervix, the section of tissue that combines the uterus and the vagina.
-The cervix produces mucus before and during ovulation that is meant to protect the sperm and help it reach the egg.
-This method involves using either a tissue or your fingers to feel the mucus in your cervix several times per day and check its consistency and color.
-In the days before ovulation, when you are most fertile, the mucus will be clear, stretchy, and slippery — a bit like the consistency of raw eggs.
+The final FAM method involves monitoring cervical mucus, produced by the tissue connecting the uterus and vagina.
+Before and during ovulation, the cervix produces mucus that protects the sperm and helps it reach the egg.
+Do this several times per day to check its consistency and color.
+Before ovulation, when you are most fertile, the mucus becomes clear, stretchy, and slippery.
+It feels a bit like raw egg white.
 While this method requires a little bit of detective work, this is an easy and effective way to predict ovulation.

-In addition to these methods, you can also chart your fertility cycle using relatively inexpensive devices that can be purchased at drug stores.
+In addition to these methods, you can also chart your fertility cycle using relatively inexpensive devices that you can be buy at drug stores.
 Ovulation Predictor Kits (OPKs), which test for the amount of Luteinizing hormone (LH) in your urine (the levels of LH in your urine surge in the 12 to 36 hours before you ovulate), are 90% effective at predicting ovulation.
 Fertility monitors are also an effective tool that uses urine to chart fertility.
-They are a little more expensive than OPKs, but they have the added benefit that unlike other charting methods that give you a fertility window of approximately two days, fertility monitors give you six to seven days of potential fertility per cycle.
+They are a little more expensive than OPKs.
+But they have the added benefit that unlike other charting methods that give you a fertility window of approximately two days.
+In contrast, fertility monitors provide six to seven days of potential fertility per cycle.

-With all of these methods, it is helpful to consult with a specialist to assist you in interpreting the data you’re tracking to ensure you have the best chance of successful conception.
-If you’re looking to start charting your fertility cycle, schedule an appointment with a fertility specialist at AFCT to see how we might be able to help you conceive.
+With these methods, consulting a specialist helps you interpret your data for the best chance of conception.
+If you’re looking to start charting your fertility cycle, schedule an appointment with a fertility specialist at AFCT.
+We can explore how to support you on your journey to conceive.

 Scientific Research